Herb Salt + Spiced Sugar Homemade Gifts

 Don't forget to save one jar of each of these special treats for your own household.

 Last-minute gifts?
 Puh-lease.

 Every year the “last-minute holiday gifts!” emails start rolling in around December 10th, and every year my eye-roll gets a little more slow-mo, a little more epic.
 Last-minute?
-Please.
+Puh-lease.

 The best part, though, is that last-minute or no, these gifts are thoughtful and lovely, and almost everyone will like them.
 The sugar is a new addition to my repertoire this year, but the salt has been a staple over several years, and I always get requests for more that border on showing signs of addiction.
 No judgment, believe me.

-I’ll leave you to finish your holiday prep with warm wishes for the holidays and the rest of 2015.
+I’ll leave you to finish your holiday prep with warm wishes for the holidays and the rest of the year.
 I am so grateful for each of you and your support of Umami Girl this year.
 Love, peace and umami to all.
-See you in 2016.
+See you on the other side.

 - Fill each jar with about six heaping tablespoons of either herb salt or spiced sugar.